Stages of Import

 Declaration and Presentation

 Separate from the obligations of the shipper and airline, a person importing goods or the person responsible for their carriage must declare and present the goods to customs.
-Presentation requires that the revenue authority is notified that the goods have arrived.
+Presentation requires that the revenue authorities is notified that the goods have arrived.
 Goods must be presented within three hours of their arrival at the place of unloading.
-If the revenue authority offices are unopen, it must be presented within an hour of re-opening.
+If the revenue offices are unopen, it must be presented within an hour of re-opening.

 Declarations may be made when the goods are presented, or within a short time afterwards.
 The importer or his representative make the declaration.
 The declaration may be made through the automated entry processing system (AEP).
 Goods are released once duties have been paid, accounted for or secured